centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 | Working group | Eetu Makela, Lars Borin, Lars Johnson, Kristoffer L. Nielbo |

 # Working methods
 NDHL adhere to principles for Open-Source Software (OSS) and publish software under the MIT license.
-For data, NDHL follows the FAIR principles (Findable, Accessible, Interoperable, Reusable) for management of metadata and, when possible raw and derived data.
+For data NDHL follows the FAIR principles (Findable, Accessible, Interoperable, Reusable) for management of metadata and, when possible, raw and derived data.

 ## Requirement dialogue and change control
 Stakeholder expectations and requirements are clarified in WS 1 and 2, where each stakeholder group will to present their current solution as well as nice- & need-to-haves for NDHL.
 Changes to requirements are then discussed and subsequently tested by the national coordinators' research groups.

 ## Monitoring and learning
 Monitoring is carried out between NeIC and NDHL during bi-monthly management meetings and internally (in NDHL) national coordinators meet once a month on Slack (first Thursday in the month, 0900-1100).
-Activities are documented in GitHub repositories and through the web [website](https://centre-for-humanities-computing.github.io/Nordic-Digital-Humanities-Laboratory/).
+Activities are documented in GitHub repositories and through the [website](https://centre-for-humanities-computing.github.io/Nordic-Digital-Humanities-Laboratory/).

 ## Information distribution
-* NDHL maillists (coordinator list and stakeholder list)
+* NDHL mail-lists (coordinator list and stakeholder list)
 * Slack for coordinators
-* website for the public
+* Website for the public

 # Risks